FadyM128/bank-marketing-analysis/README.md

 ## 📌 Project Overview

-This project presents an end-to-end data analysis and machine learning solution for a bank marketing campaign.
-The objective is to analyze customer behavior, identify the factors influencing term deposit subscriptions, and build predictive models to support marketing decisions.
-An interactive Power BI dashboard was also developed to visualize key business insights.
+This project delivers an end-to-end data analytics and machine learning solution for a bank marketing campaign.
+The workflow covers data cleaning, preprocessing, exploratory data analysis (EDA), feature engineering, predictive modeling, model evaluation, and interactive dashboard development using Power BI.

+The project analyzes customer demographics, financial information, and previous marketing campaign data to identify the key factors influencing term deposit subscriptions.
+Multiple classification models were trained and compared using several evaluation metrics to select the best-performing model.
+Finally, business insights and recommendations were presented through an interactive Power BI dashboard to support data-driven marketing decisions.

 ---